bumps/bumps/doc/guide/fitting.rst

 4. Forward Monte Carlo.
 Bumps has the option :ref:`option-resynth` to perform a forward Monte Carlo estimate of the maximum likelihood.
-That is, you can use the measurement uncertainty to "rerun" the experiment, synthesizing a new dataset with the same uncertainty but slightly different values and finding the maximum likelihood.
-The result after $n$ runs is a sample similar to Bayesian inference but it is from a joint distribution of maximum likelihood rather than a joint distribution of likelihood.
-This works for any of the optimizers.
+That is, you can use the measurement uncertainty to "rerun" the experiment, synthesizing a new dataset with the same uncertainty but slightly different values, then find the new maximum likelihood.
+After $n$ runs you will be able to estimate the uncertainty in the best fit parameters.
+This method can be applied with any of the optimizers.
 5. Repeated measurement.
 A direct way to estimate the parameter uncertainty is to repeat the experiment many times and look at the distribution of best fit results.
 This is the classic approach which you need to